ironkayman/RebisTheory/rebis_theory.md

 ##### Volcanic Elements

-The [Volcanic Plate set](https://wiki.spiralknights.com/Volcanic_Plate_Mail) has elemental defenses, but [Ironmight set](https://wiki.spiralknights.com/Ironmight_Plate_Mail) has piercing defenses - a motif similar to Spiral Order.
+The [Volcanic Plate set](https://wiki.spiralknights.com/Volcanic_Plate_Mail) has elemental defenses, but [Ironmight set](https://wiki.spiralknights.com/Ironmight_Plate_Mail) has piercing defenses, which is reminiscent of Spiral Order cobalt armor alchemy tree.

 This scenario was already covered in relation to Spiral Order main line of armors, apart from [padded armor alchemy tree](#padded-armor), and here we may observe a similar scenario - likely, a lack of knowledge of other damage types due to, possibly, lack of encounters with such entities.